PaverBol/notes/user_story_1.md

 ## Acceptance criteria
 ### Given
 I'm on main page.
-On the top of page there is issues tab
+On the top of page there is 'issues' tab
 ### When
 I'm choose it
 ### Then